Video Game / Saint Seiya Ougon Densetsu

 - Another Dimension: The signature attack of the Gemini Saint, who sends his enemies to another dimension (or in this case, a second "extra stage").
 Two other Gold Saints (Deathmask and Shaka) also send the player to an "extra stage" set in alternate worlds (the gates of Hell and the Six Hells of Buddhism respectively).

-- Badass Arm-Fold: Taurus Aldeberan's initial sprite pose.
+- Badass Arm-Fold: Taurus Aldebaran's initial sprite pose.
 He loses it after being damaged enough.

 - Blade on a Stick: One of the few Mook types throw spears at the player.